Seattle Public Schools, 1862-2023: Maple Leaf School

 Maple Leaf School

-When the school population outgrew the second Maple Leaf in the 1920s, a new site was purchased by Maple Leaf School District No. 164 five blocks to the southwest.
-The land for the third Maple Leaf School was acquired from August and Wilhemina Fischer who included a special clause in the 1925 deed to allow them to continue watering their livestock at a spring on what later became the school's lower field.
-The older building was purchased by the Veterans of Foreign Wars and was used as a community clubhouse until it was sold and demolished in 1952.
+Howard Hanson was the first teacher and earned a salary of $40 a month.
+His pupils were three children from the Ohland family and three from the Fischer family.
+The Fischers’ father, August, kept a sturdy team of horses and supplied the school with wood for its potbelly stove.
+At the time, the railroad attracted homeless men who often spent the night in the schoolhouse.
+The small wood building burned down sometime before 1910.
+The children were transported by wagon to Yesler School until a second and larger Maple Leaf was built two miles to the north and east at NE 105th Street and 35th Avenue NE.
+When the school population outgrew the second Maple Leaf school in the 1920s, a new site was purchased by Maple Leaf School District No. 164 five blocks to the southwest at NE 100th Street and 32nd Avenue NE.
+The land for the third Maple Leaf School was acquired in the Meadowbrook community from August and Wilhemina Fischer, who included a special clause in the 1925 deed to allow them to continue watering their livestock from a spring on what later became the school’s lower field.
+The second Maple Leaf school building from 1910 was purchased by the Veterans of Foreign Wars and was used as a community clubhouse until it was sold and demolished in 1952.

-By 1935, Maple Leaf was short of classrooms because of increased enrollment.
+By 1935, Maple Leaf was short of classrooms as a result of increased enrollment.
 The lunchroom, located at the north end of the 1926 structure, was converted into two classrooms and was also used to hold assemblies.
-At a temporary lunchroom (possibly in a portable), sponsored and operated by the PTA, lunches sold for just 15 cents each.
+At a temporary lunchroom (possibly in a portable), sponsored and operated by the PTA, lunches sold for 15 cents each.
+During the 1937-1938 year, 380 pupils packed a school designed to accommodate 350.
+A campaign for a new lunchroom brought in federal support as a Works Progress Administration project.
+The new wing, completed in 1940, included 10 classrooms as well as a new lunchroom.

 Maple Leaf became part of Shoreline School District No. 412 in 1944.
 In 1952, the residents of the Maple Leaf area voted for annexation to the City of Seattle, and the school became part of the Seattle School District the following year.
 With the 1950s came tremendous growth in district enrollment, and Maple Leaf was no exception.
-Matthews School (later Rogers) was opened in 1953 as an annex to Maple Leaf to relieve the overcrowding.
-The peak enrollment of 909 at Maple Leaf came in 1954-55.
+Matthews School (later Rogers) was opened in 1953 as an annex to Maple Leaf to relieve overcrowding.
+The peak enrollment of 909 at Maple Leaf came in 1954-1955.

-Victory Heights, a new all-portable school, was scheduled to open in October 1955 for over 200 north end children who had been attending University Heights.
+Victory Heights, a new all-portable school, was scheduled to open in October 1955 for over 200 north-end children who had been attending University Heights.
 When a problem with sewer connections delayed the opening, the Victory Heights pupils were placed in four existing portables at Maple Leaf.
 When Victory Heights (later Sacajawea) finally opened, it did so as an annex to Maple Leaf.

-In 1965-66, 637 students attended Maple Leaf.
+In 1965-1966, 637 students attended Maple Leaf.
 By 1979, enrollment dropped to 203, following a district-wide trend.
 Although the teachers, parents, and students maintained a strong sense of community, the district determined that the costs of operating such a small school necessitated its closure in June 1979.
 Most of the students transferred to Rogers for the following year.
 During its entire time as a Seattle public school, Maple Leaf had been a K-6 grade school.

 Location: Near (N)E 98th Street &